 Settlers Arrive in Durango

 Durango got its start when a prospector discovered "gold in them there hills," meaning the San Juan Mountains.
 There was also an abundance of silver to be mined.
-Once the discovery became public knowledge, there was a flood of people, from farmers to miners, making their way to the area in hopes of striking it rich.
+Once the discovery became public knowledge, a flood of people, from farmers to miners, made their way to the area in hopes of striking it rich.

-Construction was busy in the Animas Valley with homes for settlers and businesses supplying goods and services.
+Construction was busy in the Animas Valley, with homes for settlers and businesses supplying goods and services.
 The town of Durango was no more than a dream in 1880 when railroad officials drew up its plans; by 1881, the Denver and Rio Grande Railroad served the area transporting precious minerals.
-Just one year after the railroad made its appearance, settlers had established 134 businesses in Durango.
+Just one year after the railroad appeared, settlers established 134 businesses in Durango.

-The town continued to grow at an accelerated pace once the Silverton Branch was completed.
-The 45-mile line from Durango to Silverton served the many mining camps, which were, up until the railroad arrived, isolated with limited ways of transporting the minerals over the Continental Divide.
+The town continued to grow once the Silverton Branch was completed.
+The 45-mile line from Durango to the town of Silverton served the many mining camps, which were isolated until the railroad arrived with limited ways of transporting the minerals over the Continental Divide.

 Durango has had its ups and downs through the decades, especially during World War II.
-Today, it remains a sought-after tourist destination and home base for residents seeking the comfort of a city townhouse or luxury home amid the beauty of the Rockies.
+Today, it remains a sought-after tourist destination and home base for residents seeking the comfort of Durango townhouses or luxury homes amid the beauty of the Rockies.

 The Durango and Silverton Narrow Gauge Railroad Arrives